openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses.rst

 #####################################

 If your institution has an agreement with edX, you might be able to offer academic credit for your course.
-Courses that offer academic credit have additional safety features to help prevent cheating.
-Learners will be able to purchase academic credit after they earn a verified certificate in the course.
+Learners will be able to purchase this academic credit after they meet requirements that you set.
+These requirements typically include identity checks throughout the course as well as ID verification at the beginning of the course.
+Learners can see a list of the requirements on their **Progress** page.

-If your course will include academic credit, your edX program manager will complete the initial setup of your course.
+If your course will include academic credit, your edX program manager will complete the initial setup of your course, including setting the price and enabling your course to offer credit.
 You must then complete two steps.

-#. :ref:`Specify the minimum score that a student must earn to receive academic
+#. :ref:`Specify the minimum score that a student must earn to receive
-   credit in the course <Specify Passing Score>`.
+   academic credit in the course <Specify Passing Score>`.
-#. :ref:`Add security features to the course <Add Security Features>`.
+#. :ref:`Add identity checks to the course <Add Identity Checks>`.

 .. _Specify Passing Score: